nopnop2002/esp-idf-mbedtls/rsa_crypt/README.md

 Note that with RSA encryption, the size of the data before and after encryption will always be different.
 I referred [this](https://mbed-tls.readthedocs.io/en/latest/kb/how-to/encrypt-and-decrypt-with-rsa/).

+# Software requirements
+ESP-IDF V5.x.

+___Changes from ESP-IDF V6___
+In ESP-IDF V6, the mbedtls version has been updated from 3.x to 4.x, and PSA Crypto has become the primary cryptographic interface.
+In mbedTLS 4.0, the Mbed TLS project has been split into two repositories:
+- Mbed TLS: Provides TLS and X.509 functionality.
+- TF-PSA-Crypto: Provides a standalone cryptography library, specifically including the PSA Cryptography API.
+TF-PSA-Crypto 1.0.0 removes APIs specific to certain block ciphers like aes.h, aria.h, camellia.h, des.h.

 # Generate a key pair
 A key pair consists of a private key (Private.pem) and a public key (Public.pem).
 ```